 LDL-C = Total cholesterol – (HDL-C + VLDL-C);

-Australian Aboriginals, Native Americans, Emigrant Asian Indians and section of Russian men have low cholesterol levels and high heart disease rates.
-On the other hand, the Swiss and the French have higher cholesterol levels and lower heart disease rates.
+Australian Aboriginals, Native Americans, Emigrant Asian Indians and some Russian have low cholesterol levels.
+But, there has been high heart disease rates.
+Whereas, the Swiss and the French have higher cholesterol levels.
+But, there has been low heart disease rates.

-A high-cholesterol level did not actually cause heart disease; however, act as a heart-disease marker in younger men.
+A high-cholesterol level did not cause heart disease.
+But, it acts as a heart-disease marker in younger men.

-Divide the total cholesterol (TC) by the HDL cholesterol (HDL-C) to calculate TC to HDL-C ratio.
-Elevated TC and dropped HDL-C raises the ratio, which is undesirable shown to increase the heart-attack risk.
-Low ratio indicates lower risk.
-For example, if a person has TC of 200 mg/dL and an HDL-C of 40 mg/dL, the ratio is 5.
-Women have higher HDL-C levels, thus the ratio for women is lower compare to men.
+TC/HDL-C ratio calculated by dividing the total cholesterol (TC) by the HDL cholesterol (HDL-C).
+High TC/HDL-C ratio is undesirable and shown to increase heart attack risk.
+Whereas, a low ratio indicates lower risk.
+For example, if a person has total cholesterol of 200 mg/dL and an HDL-C of 40 mg/dL, the ratio is 5.
+Women have higher HDL-C levels; thus, the ratio of women is lower compared to men.